Kazmirchuk/nats-tcl/JsAPI.md

 The benefit is clear for all programming languages having proper autocompletion support, because you get a comprehensible list of all functions related to a stream or consumer, instead of one huge list of functions in `JetStreamContext`.
 Unfortunately, Tcl doesn't have such autocompletion, so introduction of new TclOO classes for streams and consumers would only complicate the library.
 However, there is `nats::ordered_consumer` that is similar to [OrderedConsumer](https://pkg.go.dev/github.com/nats-io/nats.go/jetstream#readme-ordered-consumers) in JetStream v2.

 2. Removal of the overly complex `JetStream.Subscribe` function.
 This is achieved by breaking it down to smaller specialized functions and by deprecating push consumers. <br/>
 This change does not affect the Tcl client.
 Pull and push consumers are always created explicitly by calling `add_consumer`.
 There is no dedicated method to subscribe to push consumers.
-The core NATS subscription is perfectly adequate for the task.
-If your push consumer is configured with idle heartbeats, you will need to filter them out by checking `nats::msg idle_heartbeat`.
-You can find an example of such subscription in [js_msg.tcl](examples/js_msg.tcl).
+The core NATS subscription is perfectly adequate for durable push consumers.
+If it is configured with idle heartbeats, you will need to filter them out by checking `nats::msg idle_heartbeat`.
+And for ephemeral consumers you can use `nats::ordered_consumer`.

 3. Introduction of the new way to pull messages from a consumer using continuous polling.
 This API is designed to combine the best of pull and push consumers, thus helping users to move away from push consumers.
 The new function is called `Consume`, while the old method is called `Fetch`. <br/>
 Unfortunately, the Tcl client already has `$js consume` method that actually performs fetching and should have been called `fetch` from the beginning.
 So, to avoid future confusion, I've added a new method [fetch](#js-fetch-stream-consumer-args) that works exactly like `consume`.
 The old `consume` stays in place for backwards compatibility.
 If in future I decide to implement the real `consume` (continuous polling), it will be done in another TclOO class.